Fitting ARMA Time Series Models without Identification: A Proximal Approach: PROPOSED METHOD

 Before discussing the proposed method, we should briefly discuss the notion of \emph{hierarchical sparsity}.
 Let $D=(\cS,\cE)$ be a Directed Acyclic Graph (DAG) where $\cS=\{s_1,\cdots,s_n\}$ is the set of graph nodes and $\cE$ be the set of ordered pair of nodes denoting edges where each pair denotes an edge from the node in the first element to the node in the second element.
 Each $s_i$ is an index set of the parameters of the model such that $s_i\cap s_j=\varnothing,\ \forall (i,j)$ and $\cup_{i=1}^n s_i=\{1,\cdots,d\}$ where $d$ is the number of parameters.
 DAG shows the sparsity structures of interest in the parent/child relationship.
 Assuming one variable per node, the variable in a child node can only be nonzero if the variable in the parent node is nonzero.
-For instance, given a parameter $\b\in\mR^3$, the left plot in Figure~\ref{fig:simple_path_graphs} requires $\beta_1\neq 0$ if $\beta_2\neq 0$ and $\beta_2\neq 0$ if $\beta_3\neq 0$.

-For a DAG that contains more than one variable per node (e.g. the right plot in Figure~\ref{fig:simple_path_graphs}), two different hierarchies can be considered: 1. {\it Strong hierarchy}: the parameters in the child node can only be nonzero if \emph{all} of the parameters in its parent node(s) are nonzero.
+For instance, given a parameter $\b\in\mR^3$, the top plot in Figure~\ref{fig:simple_path_graphs} requires $\beta_1\neq 0$ if $\beta_2\neq 0$ ($\beta_2=0$ if $\beta_1=0$); similarly, $\beta_2\neq 0$ if $\beta_3\neq 0$ ($\beta_3=0$ if $\beta_2=0$).
+For a DAG that contains more than one variable per node (e.g. the bottom plot in Figure~\ref{fig:simple_path_graphs}), two different hierarchies can be considered: 1. {\it Strong hierarchy}: the parameters in the child node can only be nonzero if \emph{all} of the parameters in its parent node(s) are nonzero.
 2. {\it Weak hierarchy}: the parameters in the child node can be nonzero if \emph{at least one} of the parameters in its parent node(s) is nonzero~\citep{bien2013lasso}.
 For more information about hierarchical sparsity structures refer to \cite{zhao2009composite,jenatton2011proximal,jenatton2011structured,bach2012structured,yan2017hierarchical}.

-\subsection{Hierarchical sparsity for ARMA models}
+\subsection{Hierarchical Sparsity for ARMA Models}

-In this work, we want to include the model identification of ARMA models into the parameter estimation step.
+In this work, we want to include the model identification of ARMA models in the parameter estimation step.
 We assume the knowledge about some upper bounds on the true $p^*$ and $q^*$, i.e., $\bar{p}\geq p^*$ and $\bar{q}\geq q^*$, respectively.
 Considering $\text{ARMA}(\bar{p},\bar{q})$, the estimated parameters should satisfy the condition \eqref{eq:parent_child}.
 To do so, we define two path graphs as shown in Figure~\ref{fig:arma_DAG}.
 Since this DAG consists of two path graphs and there is only one variable in each node, weak and strong hierarchies are equivalent.